-Ester Lake is a 139-acre pond located on state land and has been managed as a fishery since the 1950s.
+Ester Lake is a 139-acre pond located on state land and has been managed by FWP since the 1950s.
 In the 1960's Ester was a productive fishery with high numbers of yellow perch, black crappie, and walleye.
-Since the 1980s the fishery has been in decline and water levels have been marginal in recent years.
+Since the 1980s the fishery has been in decline due to poor water levels however, water levels have been excellent in recent years.

-In 2009 and 2010, Ester received 8,000 and 2,600 pre-spawn yellow perch to boost the forage base that has been non-existent since the early 1980s (Figure 9).
-The supplemental plants of yellow perch have boosted the population and more yellow perch will be planted in 2011 along with fathead minnows or another forage species.
+In 2009 and 2010, Ester received 8,000 and 2,600 pre-spawn yellow perch to boost the forage base that has been non-existent since the early 1980s (Figure 13).
+The supplemental plants of yellow perch have boosted the population and in 2011 approximately 3,900 fathead minnows were planted to establish a secondary forage species.
+Ester Lake is currently dominated by smaller northern pike (TL < 9.0 in.) suggesting this population is stunted and needs to be reduced.

-Figure 19. - Relative abundance of yellow perch, northern pike, carp, white sucker, black crappie, and walleye in Ester Lake (periodic sampling 1980 to 2010).
+Figure 13. - Relative abundance of yellow perch, northern pike, carp, white sucker, black crappie, and walleye in Ester Lake (periodic sampling 1980 to 2011).